We’re getting a lot more enquiries about baseboard heating repair in Minnesota, especially in Minneapolis and St. Paul.

 What was the problem with baseboard heating?

 In some cases, it was hard to maintain water lines within the house, leaks, blockage, corrosion, mold, and the expense of running copper pipe throughout the home made forced air more cost-effective, and easier to maintain.

-In the past, a malfunction with baseboard heating could mean freezing pipes or boilers could cause serious problems in cold climates, and especially if a house was left vacant and the boiler wasn’t being heated.
+In the past, a malfunction with this type of heating could mean freezing pipes or boilers could cause serious problems in cold climates, and especially if a house was left vacant and the boiler wasn’t being heated.

-But it’s not 1934 anymore, and baseboard heating has come a long way since its early days.
+But it’s not 1934 anymore, and heating has come a long way since its early days.

-Due to building costs, maintenance, and other factors, baseboard heating lost out in favor to forced air systems, especially when the price of natural gas made it relatively cheap to heat a home of any size with forced air.
+Due to building costs, maintenance, and other factors, this type of heating lost out in favor to forced air systems, especially when the price of natural gas made it relatively cheap to heat a home of any size with forced air.

 There was also the added feature of having hot air blowing directly into a room that made forced air just seem more modern, compared to the radiators and baseboards of older homes.

 The heat was a little bit easier to regulate with forced air, since the dispersion of heat was a little bit more even.